Ashley-P/mytui/Documentation.md

 #### Description

     tui_button() creates a tButton struct and returns a pointer to it.
-(In the future it will also be added to an array/list of drawn objects/structs and to an array/list of all objects/structs.)
+It also creates a widget struct and assigns the parent argument to it.

-    tui_frame creates a tFrame struct and returns a pointer to it.
+    tui_frame() creates a tFrame struct and returns a pointer to it.
 The frame is used to contain all other widgets.